Why is Mental Health in the Animation Industry an Issue?

 How Can We Improve Mental Health in the Animation Industry?

-Before discussing potential ways companies could change for the better, the importance of individuals putting effort into caring for their mental health should not be ignored.
-As animators, how can you ensure better mental health while pursuing a career in the animation industry?
+As creatives and animators, how can you ensure better mental health while pursuing a career in the animation industry?

 Find Balance